kyma-project/cli/docs/gen-docs/kyma_console.md

 title: kyma console
 ---

-[Deprecated] Opens the Kyma Console in a web browser.
+[DEPRECATED] Opens the Kyma Console in a web browser.

 ## Synopsis